If you are an LLC in California, you need to know what the LLC fee is all about.

 No, the $800 fee is not deductible for tax purposes.

-What Happens if You Don’t Pay LLC Tax?
+What Happens if You Don’t Pay California LLC Tax?

-If you neglect or refuse to pay your tax dues with impunity, then your business will most probably face the consequences.
+If you neglect or refuse to pay your California LLC tax dues with impunity, then your business entities will most probably face the consequences.

 For instance, the state could dissolve your LLC.
-This is one of the direst results of failing to pay franchise tax before the due date.
+This is one of the direst results of failing to pay the minimum franchise tax before the extended due date.

 Annual California Franchise Tax $800: Final Thoughts

-Overall, it's critical to pay all of your franchise and net income taxes on time, particularly whether they're an LLC fee or an yearly tax.
+Overall, it's critical to pay all of your franchise and net income taxes on time, particularly whether they're an LLC fee or a yearly tax.